Michieljoris/bootstrapjs/README.markdown

 * Force a resource to be downloaded either as js, css or data

 Future possible features:
-* minimal version
 * production mode where all the files are concatenated in one or more bundles and uglified (gzipped?) tied in with a minimal bootstrap where the html doesn't need to change.
-Offering the files needed for download.
-All this using a console command from the browser
 * External loader plugins instead of internal
 * Injecting modules conforming to amd (eg underscore)
+* Loading CommonJS modules (with cjs plugin)
 * AMD compliance
 * Better test suites
 * Better integration with dom events..
 * Set optional callbacks for when all resources have loaded, or for when the callbacks are about to be executed
+* Optional callback for onError

 Example
 ------